ankostis/polyvers/README.rst

 - https://github.com/korfuri/awesome-monorepo
 - `Lerna <https://lernajs.io/>`_: A tool for managing JavaScript projects with multiple packages.
+- `Pants <https://www.pantsbuild.org/>`_:  a build system designed for codebases that:
+    - Are large and/or growing rapidly.
+    - Consist of many subprojects that share a significant amount of code.
+    - Have complex dependencies on third-party libraries.
+    - Use a variety of languages, code generators and frameworks.
+- Other project versioning tools:
     - `pbr <https://docs.openstack.org/pbr/>`_: a ``setup_requires`` library that
       injects sensible default and behaviors into your *setuptools*.
       Crafted for *Semantic Versioning*, maintained for OpenStack projects.
     - `Zest.releaser <http://zestreleaser.readthedocs.io/>`_: easy releasing and tagging
       for Python packages; make easy, quick and neat releases of your Python packages.
       You need to change the version number, add a new heading in your changelog, record the release date, svn/git/bzr/hg tag your project, perhaps upload it to pypi... *zest.releaser* takes care of the boring bits for you.
-- `Pants <https://www.pantsbuild.org/>`_:  a build system designed for codebases that:
-  - Are large and/or growing rapidly.
-  - Consist of many subprojects that share a significant amount of code.
-  - Have complex dependencies on third-party libraries.
-  - Use a variety of languages, code generators and frameworks.
+    - `incremental <https://github.com/twisted/incremental>`_: a small *setuptools* plugin library that versions Python projects.